ModDota/moddota.github.io/_articles/units/unit-producing-buildings.md

 ### Scripting Approach

-Hey Hammer is good and everything, but it's behavior is very static.
-You need to have predefined position for the units, build the map everytime you make a change, and can't choose to not spawn any of them if there are less players than expected, etc.
+Hey Hammer is good and everything, but its behavior is very static.
+You need to have predefined positions for the units, build the map every time you make a change, and can't choose to not spawn any of them if there are less players than expected, etc.

 There is a fully scripted method for placing units on the map, which is done by using the `CreateUnitByName` function, with some additional perks.

 `handle CreateUnitByName( szUnitName, vLocation, bFindClearSpace, hNPCOwner, hUnitOwner, iTeamNumber )`

-Still working inside the same OnPlayerPickHero, we can either make an static position for each playerID, such as *Vector(450,322,128)*, doing random positions with named info_target entities in Hammer, or a dynamic position based on the hero spawn location.
+Still working inside the same OnPlayerPickHero, we can either make a static position for each playerID, such as *Vector(450,322,128)*, doing random positions with named info_target entities in Hammer, or a dynamic position based on the hero spawn location.
 Let's do the latter:

 ```lua
 local origin = hero:GetAbsOrigin() -- Spawn position